-The Raspbian OS images you can download from the PiDP-8/I development
+The Raspberry Pi OS OS images you can download from the PiDP-8/I development

-site are based on the official Raspbian images, so the
+site are based on the official Raspberry Pi OS images, so the

 Raspberry Pi Foundation’s installation guide applies just as well